Post

 });

-// Leave a comment notification
+// Leave a comment to notify

 await github.rest.issues.createComment({